Cameron Kerry

 Cameron Forbes Kerry (born September 6, 1950) is an American attorney and policy researcher known for his work on privacy, cross-border data flows, and artificial intelligence governance.
 He is a distinguished visiting fellow at the Brookings Institution.
 He previously served as general counsel and acting Secretary of the U.S. Department of Commerce.

 Early life and education

 Cameron Forbes Kerry was born in Washington, D.C.
 He is the fourth child of U.S. diplomat Richard Kerry and Rosemary Forbes of the Forbes family.
-He graduated from Harvard College in 1972 and Boston College Law School in 1978.
+He is the younger brother of John Kerry.
+Cameron Kerry graduated from Harvard College in 1972 and Boston College Law School in 1978.

 Career

 Early legal and private sector career

 After law school, Kerry served as law clerk to U.S. Senior Circuit Judge Elbert Tuttle from 1978 to 1979.
 He then joined Wilmer Cutler Pickering Hale and Dorr in Washington, D.C as an associate, before moving to Mintz, Levin, Cohn, Ferris, Glovsky, and Popeo in Boston, where he became an associate and partner.
 He was an adjunct professor of Telecommunications Law at Suffolk University Law School from 1997 to 2002.